nukelabasia/wmcp2017-WordPress/wp-content/themes/customizr/readme.txt

 #######################  Changelog ######################
+= 4.0.4 July 26th 2017 =
+* Fix: fix fp noy showing up in old php versions
+* Fix: Fix slider loader gif path can be parsed by Google bots
+* Fix: Potential submenu viewport overflow in firefox when fading fixes #1083
+* Fix: fix missing max-width style for logo w forced dims fixes #1101
+* Fix: same indentation for ul and ol
+* Fix: fix sidebars list widgets indetation + various rtl fixes
+* Fix: CSS handling of screen reader text fixes #1103 bullet 3
+* Imp: code improvements related to the post lists layout dependency
+* Imp: add menu button if not menu visible in the header
+* Imp: allow loading magnific-popup js in footer and minified
+* Add: add magnific popup js minified version
+* Add: an option to make the dark overlay optional in the modern style slider

+= 4.0.3 July 24th 2017 =
+* Fix: fix grid 1 column max height fixes #1088
+* Fix: submenus not sensible to the hover while fading + correctly handle the header z-index (user option)

+= 4.0.2 July 23rd 2017 =
+* fixed : child theme stylesheet wrongly enqueued
+* Imp: main content mobile blocks reorder via flexbox
+* Imp: fix comments date alignment fixes #1073

+= 4.0.1 July 23rd 2017 =
+* Fix : WooCommerce compatibility : Grid title truncation might affect products in product archives ( fixes #996 )
+* Fix : Added back the menu locations customizer section
+* Fix : grid caption background issue on mouse hover
+* Fix : fix non existing function as __ID filter callback
+* Added : style option in the customizer

+= 3.5.18 June 20th 2017 =
+* Fix: in singulars, no full width featured image if slider on fixes #988
+* Fix: typo producing Class 'CZR__' not found in classical retro compat

+= 3.5.17 June 18th 2017 =
+* Fix: fix access to undefined tc_rectangular_size class property fixes #971
+* Fix: typo producing Class 'CZR__' not found in classical retro compat fixes #972
+* Imp: exclude helpblock elements from allowed dropcap elements

+= 3.5.16 June 17th 2017 =
+* Imp: improve deploying process to avoid headers already sent issues
+* Fix: missing front js custom events: tc-resize, partialRefresh.czr fixes #961

+= 3.5.15 June 14th 2017 =
+* Fix: single slide sliders must not be draggable fixes #941
+* Fix: fix menu center resulting aligned to the left on IE fixes #944
+* Fix: fix position of structural hook __before_main_container
+* Fix: fix fpc-container alignment when in #content
+* Fix: by default the loop model should not register the loop item model if
+* Fix: remove old theme favicon control - is handled in js fixes #954
+* Fix: remove new lines at the end of czr_ classes fixes #957
+* Imp: improve classical grid CSS
+* Imp: fp and grid images always js centered
+* Add: add related posts options for single post

+= 3.5.14 June 9th 2017 =
+* fix: use of the add_editor_style wp function : needs relative paths fixes #926
+* fix: php 5.2.* when trying to access to a static property of a class which is actually a variable. fixes #928
+* fix: menu style for users started after 3.4.0 is 'aside'
+* fix: fp in static front page not displaying first attachment as thumb
+* improved : add rtl class to the inline font style in the wp editor

+= 3.5.13 June 7th 2017 =
+* improved : update select2 plugin to version 4.0.3 the same we use in the customizer
+* improved : improve customizr post meta boxes.
+Do not add in post types which are not visibile in front.
+Fire actions when meta boxes are added so that we can enqueue related resources (js/css) only when needed by checking on did_action('relevant_action_hook')
+* added : php, css and js code for modern style design

+= 3.5.12 May 5th 2017 =
+* Fix: use wp_sprintf to avoid Warning sprintf(): Too few arguments.
+Fixes #875
+* Fix: fix header layout center - menu position deps in the customizer.
+Fixes #879
+* Fix: don't display the single post featured image if a slider is displayed

 = 3.5.11 April 7th 2017 =
 * Fix: fix logo centered - menu centered not working non front ( fixes #868 )
 * Imp: add theme support for wc gallery zoom lightbox and slider ( fixes #871